How to Save Your Home

 Deed-in-lieu of foreclosure

 As a last resort, you may be able to voluntarily “give back” your property to the lender.
-This won’t save your house, but it is not as damaging to your credit rating as a foreclosure.
+This won’t save your house.

 You can qualify if: You are in default and don’t qualify for any of the other options; your attempts at selling the house before foreclosure were unsuccessful; and you don’t have another FHA mortgage in default.